kwakutwumasi/Authentication-Server/totp-server/README.md

 lockout.time - the amount of time, in microseconds before the lockout tries are reset.
 If a device has been locked, the reset will have no effect. installed.administrators - the initial list of device administrators.
-These must be setup prior to server initiation and prior to provisioning of the devices. count.query - The SQL server query to use to when pulling the total device count (Only necessary for SQL server based QA-ORM implementations)
+These must be setup prior to server initiation and prior to provisioning of the devices. count.query - The SQL server query to use to when pulling the total device count (Only necessary for SQL server based QA-ORM implementations) device.connection -> port - The port edge servers connect to
+					  ->keystore - the JCE Keystore for TLS encryption ->keystore.type - the JCE Keystore type for TLS encryption ->keystore.password - the JCE Keystore password (if any) for TLS encryption ->keystore.provider - the JCE Keystore provider for TLS encryption ->socket.timeout - The timeout period for socket connections to the edge servers ->ssl.instance - the SSL/TLS version to use
 ```

+###### Stand Alone

+The TOTP server is already integrated into QA-Appbase and once the necessary libraries are on the classpath, the server can be started.
+Additional files are required.
+These can be copied from the src/test/resources folder of this project and amended as required.

 ###### Setup Notes